-Hislop wanted more information about the suggested purchase, writing to Anderson 18 July 1924:
+Hislop wanted more information about the suggested purchase, writing to Andersen 18 July 1924:

 The Controller and Auditor-General has recently raised the question in regard to the purchase of paintings etc., in order that there may be no duplicating by the Parliamentary Library, Dominion Museum and Alexander Turnbull Library.

 In order that there may be no overlapping in the purchase of pictures, between the Library and the Dominion Museum, I shall be glad if you will advise me whether the Government has at any time previously purchased a set of flower paintings of the class Miss Harris has painted, and if so whether the purchase of those offered by Miss Harris to the Library would in any way be a duplication of such paintings.
 Please report fully.

 Andersen defended his purchase offer 23 July 1924:

 In reply to your memo, of 18th July, I have to say that the Museum did purchase a number of flower paintings by Mrs Hetley, and these are of the same class as those painted by Miss Harris.